This website uses cookies to help you make the most of your visit.

 Pharmacy context

 The pharmacy is in a mixed commercial and residential area on Harrow Road near Kensal Green underground station in northwest London.
 The pharmacy dispenses private prescriptions and provides health advice.
 It sells over‐the‐ counter medicines from the pharmacy’s premises.
 The pharmacy does not dispense NHS prescriptions or provide NHS services at this site.
-The company that owns Smart Pharm offers access to a prescribing service to treat a range of conditions and medicines for through a website https://medsrus.co.uk.
-The pharmacy mainly supplies medicines to people living in the United Kingdom (UK).
-This was a targeted inspection in relation to the online prescribing service and its association with Smart Pharm Ltd. So some pharmacy services and some standards were not covered.
+The company that owns Smart Pharm offers access to a prescribing service to treat a range of conditions and medicines for sale through a website https://medsrus.co.uk.

 Inspection summary findings